tamarintech/MarlinDev/README.md

  Documentation has moved to the [wiki](https://github.com/MarlinFirmware/MarlinDev/wiki).

 ## This is the source code which produces the Marlin Firmware
-In order to build the firmware, you will also need a build environment.
+Complete instructions for setting up the build environment and configuring the firmware can be found at the [wiki](https://github.com/MarlinFirmware/MarlinDev/wiki).
+In order to build the firmware, you will also need to setup the build environment.
 The official build environment is based on the [Arduino IDE 1.6.6](https://www.arduino.cc/Main/Software).

 ## Development Only